Context-Aware Indoor Point Cloud Object Generation through User Instructions: Related Work

-\paragraph{Scene Augmentation.} The field of scene augmentation has witnessed substantial progress in recent years. \cite{zhou2019scenegraphnet} uses GNN to construct the relationships between objects and their surroundings.
-Building on this, \cite{wang2021sceneformer} introduce a method for inserting objects from CAD models into predicted position based on the text prompt.
+\paragraph{Scene Modification.} The field of scene modification has witnessed substantial progress in recent years. \cite{zhou2019scenegraphnet} uses GNN to construct a scene graph that describes the relationships between objects and their surroundings.
+Building on this, \cite{wang2021sceneformer} introduces a method for inserting objects from CAD models into predicted positions based on the text prompt.
 Similarly, \cite{ren2022object, ritchie2019fast, paschalidou2021atiss} utilized object selection and insertion techniques, simplifying the problem of scene generation to a selection of objects from the database and pose predictions for each object.
 However, a significant limitation of these methods is their heavy reliance on pre-generated point clouds or pre-stored CAD models.
 This dependence often results in inconsistencies with the surrounding environment and hampers seamless integration into scenes.
 Furthermore, this approach restricts the variety of objects that can be generated, contradicting the initial objective of accommodating open-ended text prompts.
-This constraint underscores the need for more flexible and adaptive techniques in scene augmentation, capable of generating a wider array of objects while ensuring harmonious integration with the existing environment.
+This constraint underscores the need for more flexible and adaptive techniques in scene modification, capable of generating a wider array of objects while ensuring harmonious integration with the existing environment.
+In this context, \cite{xu2023scene} introduces a relationship completion module that leverages existing relationships and other objects in the scene to fill in missing relationships in the scene graph.
+However, this method prioritizes bounding box generation, resulting in the generation of only approximate objects.
 There are also some works \cite{bautista2022gaudi, ren2022look, hoellein2023text2room} that are built based on neural radiance fields \cite{mildenhall2021nerf} that can synthesize indoor scenarios.
-However, these methods usually need images as input and the camera views of images are strictly restricted, which may not be feasible for certain tasks.
+However, these methods usually need images as input and the camera views of images are strictly restricted, which may not be feasible for certain tasks. \cite{song2023roomdreamer} employs scene texture and geometry through diffusion techniques to transform the scene into a new style.
+However, this approach is limited to modifications in texture and does not alter the objects within the scene.